Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiersWithAuthState<a id="syncIdentifiersWithAuthState-js"></a>

-The function of the `syncIdentifiers()` API is same as the [`syncIdentifier`](#syncIdentifier-js) API. `syncIdentifiers()` passes a list of identifiers as a dictionary, and the authenticationState..
+The function of this API is the same as the [`syncIdentifier`](#syncIdentifier-js) API. `syncIdentifiers()` passes a list of identifiers as a dictionary and the `authenticationState`.

 #### Syntax

 ```jsx
 ACPIdentity.syncIdentifiersWithAuthState((nullable NSDictionary*) identifiers, authenticationState: string);
 ```
-The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.
+* The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

 If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.

-The *authenticationState (VisitorIDAuthenticationState)*  indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
+* The *authenticationState (VisitorIDAuthenticationState)*  indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
      * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
      * `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
      * `ACPMobileVisitorAuthenticationState.UNKNOWN`

 #### Example